-Risk Title Current Risk Score Controls and Mitigations Amber Additional network review officers in place for 2022/23 to increase output Red Savings target for 2022/23 increased to £1.3million but this will not impact on the budget deficit of £5.6million identified at the start of the financial year Demand for Children's Social Work 24: Very High Risk Description: Demand for statutory children's social work and cost of social care increases and cannot be met within resources.
-Summary of Controls and Mitigations:- et within available Completed Development of Early Help offer to prevent needs from escalating.
+Risk Title Current Risk Score Controls an Controls and Mitigations Amber Additional network review officers in place for 2022/23 to increase output Red Savings target for 2022/23 increased to £1.3million but this will not impact on the budget deficit of £5.6million identified at the start of the financial year Demand for Children's Social Work 24: Very High resources. ption: Demand for statu Controls and Mitigation d for statutory children's social work and cost of social care increases and cannot be met within availa Completed Development of Early Help offer to prevent needs from escalating.
 Completed Consideration of the impact and effectiveness of the relationship between Early Help and Social Care teams, including the MASH to be conducted.
 Completed Work with partners through the DCFP and MASH to reduce rates of referrals.
 Completed Market management, improved brokerage to ensure better value for money approaches.
 Green Edge of care' model introduced to reduce adolescent entrants to care.
 Completed Development of an 'edge of care approach alongside a revised Sufficiency Strategy.
-Amber Introduce Edge of For implementation
+Amber of Care service (May/June 2020). on November 2020.